 Let’s return to the scenario where most (>50%) of your leads or sales come from telephone calls and you can’t get enough relevant information from Google Ads or Google Analytics.
 In that case, here are some options:

 - Implement meticulous phone answering practices to determine exactly how the caller found your phone number; not simply “the internet”, but a “Google search” and what specifically they were searching for.

 - Have a dedicated phone number that is only used on your website.
 The degree to which this can help depends on what percentage of visitors to your website come from your Google Ads account verses other referrers such as organic search, email marketing, etc.

 - Use Google Ads Call Extensions.
 There are a few different ways to implement this.

 1.)
 Use Click-to-Call on ads appearing on mobile devices.

 2.)
 Use Forwarding numbers to generate a unique number that appears below your ad.
 But please note, this number only appears in your ad, it won’t be displayed on your website, which is where I believe it really matters.
 I personally believe few people actually call a phone number that appears in an ad without first visiting the website, unless they are using a mobile device.

-In summary, if the most desired response from your website is a phone call from a prospect and you can’t rely on AdWords or Analytics data, you either have to invest somewhere (website functionality, procedures, technology) or be prepare to go flying blind and hope for the best.
+In summary, if the most desired response from your website is a phone call from a prospect and you can’t rely on Google Ads or Analytics data, you either have to invest somewhere (website functionality, procedures, technology) or be prepare to go flying blind and hope for the best.